csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?

-Describe meetings (and other events) you are planning to have.
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You should have at least 2 meetings with your project partner (if you have one) before D1 is due.
-Describe them here:
-   * What did you discuss during the meetings?
-   * What were the outcomes of each meeting?
-   * You must keep track of meeting minutes and add them to your repo.
-   * You must have a regular meeting schedule established by the second meeting.

-We will have weekly team meetings on zoom on Saturdays.
+We will have weekly team meetings on Discord Voice Channel (Zoom if there is a problem) on Saturdays.
 The regular meeting will start at 1:00 p.m.
 We try to plan meetings when most members are able to attend, and leave notes for those who cannot make it.
 In each meeting, we want to update everyone with the information from the project partner and address any questions.
 Then, each team can report their progress and discuss any concerns or difficulties they encounter.
 We can set expectations and make accommodations if needed.

-We have had 2 meetings with the project partner.
+We have had 2 meetings with the project partner on Zoom.
 We have discussed the outline of this project and presented the user stories and design mockups.
 We also discussed details on how the provided data should be managed and organized.
 After the first meeting, we learned what our partner wants and how the data works.
 After the second meeting, we have the user stories and design mockups approved with some feedbacks for further improvement.

-Meeting minutes:
+**Meeting minutes:**

 * Week of Sep 19: about 45 minutes
 * Week of Sep 26: about 30 minutes